section-engineering-education/engineering-education/content/articles/deploying-a-serverless-django-restapi-with-zappa-on-aws/index.md

 ### Setting up AWS
 At this point, you should have created an AWS account and have access to an AWS IAM user for the Zappa utility.

-Zappa utility handles tasks such as automatically creating an s3 bucket for deployment, creating lambda execution IAM roles, API gateways for web traffic work, etc., on your behalf.
+Zappa utility handles tasks such as automatically creating an s3 bucket for deployment, creating lambda execution IAM roles, API gateways for web traffic work, among other functionalities on your behalf.

 Briefly, let us set up AWS on your console to utilize Zappa properly.